PauloMaced0/Hospital-management-system/README.md

 - **Billing System**: Calculates fees, generates bills, and updates payment status.
 - **Prescription Management**: Manages and records patient prescriptions.

-<u> Just some of this features will be presented in the next section <u>
+**Just some of this features will be presented in the next section**

 ## Procedures